JetBrains/kotlin-web-site/docs/topics/gradle.md

   > Gradle ignores these properties if all the following conditions are satisfied:
   > * Gradle is using JDK 1.9 or higher.
   > * The version of Gradle is between 7.0 and 7.1.1 inclusively.
-  > * Gradle compiles Kotlin DSL scripts.
+  > * Gradle is compiling Kotlin DSL scripts.
   > * There is no running Kotlin daemon.
   >
   > To overcome this, upgrade Gradle to the version 7.2 (or higher) or use the `kotlin.daemon.jvmargs` property – see the following item.